willblaschko/capital-one-shopping-and-offers-tracker/README.md

 View hidden order amounts and cashback data for your Capital One Shopping trips.

+*From the makers of [UseYourCredits.com](https://useyourcredits.com/) — helping you get more from your credit cards.*

 ## Features

 - Shows order amounts (often hidden in the UI)